poirierlouis/godot-cli/README.md

 provide a similar experience to improve and ease the creation of GDExtension with Godot.

 - Test that your system is well-configured to compile sources.
-- Install Godot sources.
+- Install godot-cpp sources.
-- Build Godot sources.
+- Build godot-cpp sources.
 - Create a GDExtension from a minimal C++ template.

 ## Roadmap